Getting in touch with British Airways: official channels brought together by AirHelp

 BA

 Wondering how to get in touch with British Airways customer service?
-This page pulls together the publicly available information on British Airways's official channels, including their online support area, and other ways to reach the airline.
+This page pulls together the publicly available information on British Airways' official channels, including their online support area and other ways to reach the airline.
 AirHelp is an independent air passenger rights company and is not affiliated with British Airways in any way.
 Contact details may change over time, so it's worth checking the official British Airways website at britishairways.com for the latest information.

 If your British Airways flight was significantly delayed or cancelled, you may be entitled to up to £520 in compensation.
 AirHelp can check your eligibility for free in around two minutes.